liqotech/liqo/README.md

 ## License

+This project includes code from the  Virtual Kubelet project https://github.com/virtual-kubelet/virtual-kubelet, licensed under the Apache 2.0 license.

-Distributed under the Apache-2.0 License.
+Liqo is distributed under the Apache-2.0 License.
 See [License](LICENSE) for more information.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fliqotech%2Fliqo.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fliqotech%2Fliqo?ref=badge_large)

 <p align="center">
-Liqo is a project kicked off at Polytechnic of Turin (Italy) and actively maintained with :heart: by this open-source community.
+Liqo is a project kicked off at Polytechnic of Turin (Italy) and actively maintained with :heart: by all the Liqoers.
 </p>